tristanberchoux/siteberche/content/teaching.md

  </tr>
  <tr>
     <td style="padding:1px 15px 0 15px;">Systematic methodology for the analysis of specific spatial units, such as functional urban areas, aimed at identifying key challenges and opportunities as a basis for strategic investment decisions for a certain area, city or region, in line with a place-based and integrated approach.</td>
-    <td style="padding:1px 15px 0 15px;">Systematic methodology to the analysis of specific spatial units, such as functional urban areas, aimed at identifying key challenges and opportunities as a basis for strategic investment decisions for a certain area, city or region, in line with a place-based and integrated approach.</td>
+    <td style="padding:1px 15px 0 15px;">Module taught to BSc Geography and BA Sociology at the University of Winchester, concerned with the challenges to urban and rural societies of some of the big issues in the world today – globalisation, climate change, etc.</td>
  </tr>
 </table>

+>